My Best Sales Reps Haven’t Hit Their Quotas All Year: What Do I Do?

-There’s no question that the pandemic has upended business as we know it.
-Often sales reps are on the front lines of these disruptions — and their experiences can be the bellwether for how a company, industry, or entire economy is doing.
+Sales reps are on the front lines of any business disruptions, whether that's a supply chain disruption, an economic downturn, or an industry shakeup.
+Their experiences can be the bellwether for how a company, industry, or entire economy is doing.

 If you’re a sales leader and you’ve found that even your best sales reps are not hitting their numbers, it’s easy to be discouraged and uncertain about what to do next.

 However, this is a time to live in the solution, rather than focus on limitations and shortfalls.
-We can’t solve for all of the disruptions that the COVID pandemic has put in our way, but we can control how we react — and this is a time where leadership needs to set the tone for how an entire company responds.
+We can’t solve for all of the disruptions thrown in our path, but we can control how we react — and this is a time when leadership needs to set the tone for how an entire company responds.

-Whenever you start looking at performance, you need to look at the big picture: You have to put these numbers in context.
+Whenever you're evaluating the performance of your sales team, you need to start by looking at the big picture: You have to put these numbers in context.

 Then, consider broader pipeline issues.
 Are leads down?
 Form fills?
 Inquiries?
 Or is it just close rates?